This is a preview of the content in our French Food Decoder app. Get the app to:

 Pan-bagnat

-Basically a salade niçoise between two slices of bread, pan bagnat is more of a meal than a snack.
-Originally it was an example of cuisine pauvre, as a way of using up stale bread, which would be moistened with water, or juicy tomatoes, vinegar or olive oil and packed up for workers to take to lunch.
-The soft wet bread makes it easier to chew (and make a big mess!)
+Basically a salade niçoise in a crispy roll, pan bagnat is more of a meal than a snack.
+Originally it was an example of cuisine pauvre, as a way of using up stale bread, rubbed with garlic and moistened with water, or juicy tomatoes, cébettes in season, black olives, vinegar and/or olive oil.
+It would be served in a salad bowl.

-There have been noises about ‘protecting’ it with a UNESCO designation, as purists are annoyed about people advertizing variations using chicken, smoked salmon, ham, or putting mayonnaise on the bread, or some other abomination (according to them, anyway!).
+Nice’s Commune libre du Pan Bagnat is dedicated to protecting the ‘true recipe’ as purists are annoyed about people advertizing variations using lettuce, chicken, smoked salmon, ham, or putting mayonnaise on the bread, or some other abomination.

 Classic dishes